Will you please copy this and put it somewhere you can see it? Like, tatoo it onto the back of your hand, for instance?

 Practices

-• You can't afford to focus exclusively on your favorite kind of client right now.
+You may not feel you can afford to focus exclusively on your favorite kind of client right now.
 But if you plan for becoming an expert in a particular kind of client, you may have a studio full of that client in five years.
 Specialists have more cred and charge more.

 Support